ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *VTAM definitions for SMTP relay LUs*

 .. index::
-   pair: HTTP Ôutbound SMTP Line; CICS definitions
+   pair: HTTP Ôutbound SMTP Line; CICS Definitions

-CICS definitions
+CICS Definitions
 ^^^^^^^^^^^^^^^^

 Where incoming e-mails are used to trigger a CICS transaction (or other VTAM application), the SMTP relay LU’s must be defined by APPL statements in a VTAM application major node, as shown in this example: